Florida Bright Futures: What You Need to Know for 2025–2026

 - Elizabeth Burgon

-Navigating financial aid options can feel overwhelming, but the Florida Bright Futures Scholarship Program remains a vital source of support for Florida students pursuing higher education.
-Designed to reward academic achievement and service, Bright Futures offers three scholarship levels, each with distinct eligibility criteria and award amounts.
+Navigating financial aid options can be overwhelming.
+The Florida Bright Futures Scholarship Program is a vital source of support for Florida students pursuing higher education.
+This program rewards both academic achievement and community service.
+Bright Futures offers three scholarship levels, each with distinct eligibility criteria and award amounts.

 Here’s a breakdown of what you’ll need for the Florida Academic Scholars (FAS) and Florida Medallion Scholars (FMS) awards in the 2025–2026 cycle: